How To Choose Happiness and Live No Other Way

 Stop Begging For Happiness

-Happiness is joy and pleasure experienced over a long and sustaining period.
+I believe happiness is joy and pleasure experienced over a long, sustained period.
 Don’t you deserve that?

-No average person is always happy, nor would any normal person want to be.
-For ordinary people, seeking happiness will become a slippery slope.
-That is the beauty of true joy.
+No normal person is happy all of the time, nor would any normal person want to be.
+For normal people, seeking happiness becomes a slippery slope.
+That is the beauty of true happiness.
 It would mean nothing or be enjoyable without bad times.
-The bad times make good times more satisfying.
+The bad times make good times more enjoyable.

 The secret is to learn to manage a wide variety of emotions positively.
 Hell, I feel depressed more times than I would like.
-I even may feel unhappy as much as I feel happy.
+I may even feel as unhappy as I feel happy.

-I believe they are the same.
+I believe they are one and the same.
 They are both temporary!
-Good times end, so I enjoy them as much as possible.
+Good times end, and that is why I enjoy them as much as possible.

-On the flip side, bad times will also end.
-That is why I sometimes try to enjoy them.
-I know they are temporary and will pass.
-There is no better feeling than surviving a lousy time while walking into a more significant time.
+On the flip side, bad times will end, which is why I sometimes try to enjoy them.
+I know they are temporary and will pass also.
+There is no better feeling than surviving a bad time and walking into a better one.

 Remember, happiness does not mean the absence of negative feelings.
 Whenever possible, choose happiness.

-Decision fatigue will hurt happiness.
+Decision fatigue will sap happiness.
 People make over 35,000 unconscious decisions a day.

-The brain has a limited number of high-quality decisions it can make in a day before the quality of decision-making begins to dip.
-These decisions range from menial ones, like what to wear in the morning, to complex ones, like whether or not to take a job offer.
+The brain can make only a limited number of high-quality decisions in a day before its decision-making quality begins to dip.
+From the tons of menial decisions like what to wear in the morning to complex decisions like whether or not to take a job offer.

 They all require brain power and energy.
-The brain consumes massive amounts of energy, and the many choices we make during the day can wear us down.
+The brain consumes massive amounts of energy.
+The many choices during the day can wear us down.

 Zap our energy and drive us towards negative feelings.
-Design your life to where you don’t need to make many small daily decisions.
+Design your life so that you don’t need to make so many small decisions a day.
 Eliminate them.

-Successful people like Mark Zuckerberg, Steve Jobs, and others choose to wear the same wardrobe every day.
-Some even eat the same breakfast day after day.
+Successful people like Mark Zuckerberg, Steve Jobs, and others choose to wear the same wardrobe every day some others even eat the same breakfast day after day.

-This reduces the number of trivial decisions they must make in the morning, leaving the high-quality brain to live longer into the day.
+This cuts down on how many trivial decisions they have to make in the morning, leaving the high-quality brain to live longer into the day.

-They get up in the morning and only have to make more critical decisions because Routine takes care of most of the morning’s ritual choices.
+They get up in the morning and only have to make the most important decisions, since most routine decisions are handled automatically.
 It also makes shopping for clothes easy.
 Five minutes, five pairs of the same pants and shirt, and you are done for a month, not more.

-You reserve quality brain power to make better choices longer into the day.
-When you are dead tired and want to get home and get into bed, you are prone to make bad choices, like eating that whole pint of Ice Cream and watching three episodes of a show on Netflix instead of getting some rest.
+Reserving quality brain power to make better choices longer into the day.
+When you are dead tired and just want to get home and get into bed, you are prone to make bad choices.
+Like eating that whole pint of Ice Cream and watching 3 episodes of a show on Netflix instead of getting some rest.

 Just Choose Happiness

 Train yourself to choose happiness in all situations.
-It may be easier said than done but it can be done with time and practice.
+I know it may be easier said than done, but it can be done with a little time and practice.

 “Most people overestimate what they can do in a day and they underestimate what they can do in a year.”